ZiggyCreatures/FusionCache/docs/DependencyInjection.md

 - `WithRegisteredMemoryCache()`: USE the one registered in the DI container.
 If not there, an EXCEPTION will be thrown
 - `TryWithRegisteredMemoryCache()`: TRY TO USE the one registered in the DI container.
 If not there, no problem
-- `WithRegisteredKeyedMemoryCache(object? serviceKey)`: USE the one registered in the DI container with the specified SERVICE KEY (or the `CacheName` if not specified).
+- `WithRegisteredKeyedMemoryCache(object? serviceKey)`: USE the one registered in the DI container with the specified SERVICE KEY.
 If not there, an EXCEPTION will be thrown
-- `TryWithRegisteredKeyedMemoryCache(object? serviceKey)`: TRY TO USE the one registered in the DI container with the specified SERVICE KEY (or the `CacheName` if not specified).
+- `TryWithRegisteredKeyedMemoryCache(object? serviceKey)`: TRY TO USE the one registered in the DI container with the specified SERVICE KEY.
+If not there, no problem
+- `WithRegisteredKeyedMemoryCacheByCacheName()`: USE the one registered in the DI container with the CacheName as the SERVICE KEY.
+If not there, an EXCEPTION will be thrown
+- `TryWithRegisteredKeyedMemoryCacheByCacheName()`: TRY TO USE the one registered in the DI container with the CacheName as the SERVICE KEY.
 If not there, no problem
 - `WithMemoryCache(IMemoryCache memoryCache)`: USE an instance that we provide DIRECTLY
 - `WithMemoryCache(Func<IServiceProvider, IMemoryCache> factory)`: USE an instance built via a FACTORY that we provide